ndmitchell/hlint/README.md

 The `PATH` modification ensures `curl` is available on Appveyor.
 The second statement fetches a driver shell script from the `hlint` repo and names it `hlint.bat`.
 The final statement executes `hlint.bat` with whatever arguments you desire.
 Internally, `hlint.bat` fetches a binary release from GitHub, unpacks it, and runs it.
 This process should be considerably quicker than installing HLint from source.

+**Travis:** As a simplified setup, you can execute the following command:

+    wget https://raw.github.com/ndmitchell/hlint/master/misc/travis.sh -O - --quiet | sh -s .

+To change the arguments `hlint` is run with modify the final `.` argument.

 ### Automatically Applying Hints

 By supplying the `--refactor` flag hlint can automatically apply most